 For some reason, envelope filter pedals aren’t the most popular among guitar players.
 They don’t command the amount of thought that, say, distortion or delay pedals do.
 However, they’re some of the most unique pieces of gear a guitar player can have on his or her pedalboard.

-Envelope filter pedals can deliver everything from soothing auto-wah that can embellish rhythm and lead parts, all the way to otherworldly tones that you can combine with other pedals to produce your very own sound.
+These pedals can deliver everything from soothing auto-wah that can embellish rhythm and lead parts, all the way to otherworldly tones that you can combine with other pedals to produce your very own sound.
 Whatever the use, these pedals have been around for a long time and are still very much in use nowadays.

-To recap our choices, the Fender Pour Over Envelope Filter is our Top Choice for this list.
+To recap our choices, the Fender Pour Over is our Top Choice for this list.
 It comes with switchable lowpass, bandpass, and highpass filter modes and provides a great response to playing dynamics while providing a useful and tasteful auto-wah effect.

 The Electro-Harmonix Nano Q-Tron is our Budget Choice.
 This pedal gives the user dynamic-controlled wah-wah sounds like its predecessor, but in a more straightforward and compact stompbox that easily fits in a pedalboard.
 And at a more attractive price tag.